Cat (feral or wild)

 Long hair is uncommon in feral cats and exotic breeds of cat such as Persian or Siamese are not found in feral populations.

-Feral cats are mostly solitary animals and usually maintain a home range which may be up to 10 sq km for males and less for females.
+Feral cats are mostly solitary and their home range can be as large as 10 sq km with males typically having larger home ranges than females.

 Although feral cats may be active at any time, they are usually more active at night, with the two periods of greatest activity centred near the times of sunrise and sunset.
-Often during the day, feral cats will lay up in sheltered areas, usually in rabbit burrows, hollow logs or dense thickets of scrub.
+During the day, feral cats tend to lay up in sheltered areas, including rabbit burrows, hollow logs or dense thickets of scrub.

-In rural and bushland environments feral cats are generally found in low numbers with relatively large home ranges.
-In urban areas and where food resources are abundant.
-Feral cat densities are generally greater with smaller home ranges.
+In rural and bushland environments feral cats are generally found in low numbers with relatively large home ranges but in urban areas where food is more abundant their numbers tend to higher and they have smaller home ranges.

-Feral cats prefer live prey.
-They are opportunistic predators and will eat a wide range of foods, usually the most available prey species.
+Feral cats are opportunistic predators that eat a wide range of foods including carrion.
+They do prefer to hunt and kill and they typically target the most available prey species, but it has been reported that some individuals can become specialist hunters.
 Individual cats become specialists at hunting particular prey species.

-Dietary studies have shown that the European rabbit is the major food item of feral cats in Victoria, however, mice, smaller native mammals, reptiles, birds and invertebrates are also commonly preyed upon.
-When live prey is scarce, feral cats will also scavenge food scraps.
+Dietary studies have shown that the European rabbit is the major food item of feral cats in Victoria, however, mice, smaller native mammals, reptiles, birds and invertebrates are also common.
+When live prey is scarce, feral cats will also scavenge food scraps and carrion.

 Feral cats live in a diverse range of habitats including deserts, forests, woodlands and grasslands.

-Kittens and juvenile feral cats may be preyed upon by foxes, dingoes, reptiles and wedge-tailed eagles.
+Kittens and juvenile feral cats may be preyed upon by:

 Diseases and parasites